Serving the Westchester Home Care Community

 Did you know that only about 15% of Low Back Pain cases can be attributed to a specific cause?

 Your Core Works Physical Therapy currently offers other therapies in addition to our Pelvic Floor Therapy.
 These therapies may benefit those who are chairfast and homebound.
 Experience has led us to be able to work with the more physically and medically challenged population .
-These specialty programs offered below are geared to improve the client’s overall posture, agility and functional mobility in the home.

 FOR A FREE ONE TIME 10 MINUTE CONSULTATION WITH A YOUR CORE WORKS THERAPIST